KMess - MSN Messenger for Linux / KDE

 Q: Why do the emoticons just show up as black squares?

 You installed KMess to the wrong directory.
-Basically, it should be configured to install to your KDE3 directory.
-This folder should be auto-detected, but you can also tell configure where to find it.
+Basically, it should be configured to install to your KDE4 directory.
+This folder should be auto-detected, but you can also tell the configure where to find it.
 For example: ./configure --prefix=/opt/kde3 Basically, it's the directory under which you'll find share/apps/a bunch of K programs

 Q: How do I build RPM packages?